JusticeProject/Go-C-Compiler/README.md

 # Go-C-Compiler
 A C compiler implemented in Go.
+Runs on Linux.
 Based on the book [Writing a C Compiler](https://nostarch.com/writing-c-compiler) by Nora Sandler.
+Currently only supports the main features presented in the book (not the extra credit features).

 # Usage
 First, install the go compiler.